gicentre/elm-vegalite/docs/changeNotes.md

 # elm-vegaLite changes

+## Pending Changes

+- New option labelling functions `inLabelledOptions`, `inLabelledDatumOptions` and `inLabelledDataOptions` for attaching labels to each option in a radio or drop-down selection.
+Thanks to @hingew for identifying the need for this.

+---

 ## V5.4.3 ➡ V5.5

 - Align with Vega-Lite release 5.9.0.
 Most changes are bugfixes and enhancements in the Vega-Lite runtime that do not affect the elm-vegalite API.